|3. God and Religion

 much smaller and less diverse, as evidenced by the above myths.

 Modern science did not start until the birth of Galileo in 1564 (or maybe Copernicus in 1473), so

 ancient men did not understand comets, asteroids, planets, moons, stars, galaxies, nebulae, nor the

 vastness and the age of the universe.
 They didn't even know there was a universe.
-They thought
+Their

-there was just a flat World with Heaven above and Hell below.
-They didn't know the cause of fog,
+"universe" consisted of just one flat World with Heaven above and Hell below.
+They didn't know the

-clouds, rain, rainbows, lightning, thunder, fire, tornadoes, earthquakes, tidal waves, whirlpools,
+cause of fog, clouds, rain, rainbows, lightning, thunder, fire, tornadoes, earthquakes, tidal waves,

-volcanoes, the phases of the moon, eclipses...
-They did not know about the evolution of the
+whirlpools, volcanoes, the phases of the moon, eclipses...
+They did not know about the evolution of

-universe, or earth, or the evolution of life on earth.
-Their myths and scriptures reflect this ignorance.
+the universe, or earth, or the evolution of life on earth.
+Their myths and scriptures reflect this

 Ancient humans were ignorant of cosmic and human evolution for over 200 (maybe up to 400)